 You will likely have your flashlight on full power for a long time so avoid lights with built in rechargeable batteries that force you to plug the light in once it dies.
 User replaceable rechargeable batteries are the way to go.
 And, shame on you if you use old-fashioned disposable alkaline batteries.
 They poison the planet.

 There are also powerful hand held floodlight that plug into the cigarette lighter of your vehicle.
 The obvious benefits being that they illuminate a large area and they never run out of juice.
 Floodlights are fairly inexpensive and some pack a serious punch.
 Beware that the bulbs can get very warm and they are quite fragile when they’re hot.

 ATTACHING A MODELLING LIGHT TO YOUR CAMERA

 Once you’ve found your quarry, it is imperative to have a bright light pointing in the same direction as your camera so that you can autofocus.
 There is nothing more frustrating than watching an animal through your viewfinder while your lens hunts in-and-out in low light.
-Unless you can hold a heavy camera with one hand and are ambidextrous enough to shine the light in the same direction with the other, the best solution is to mouth the light directly to your camera.
+Unless you can hold a heavy camera with one hand and are ambidextrous enough to shine the light in exactly the same direction with the other, the best solution is to mount the light directly to your camera.

 One option is to attach a camera tray with a bracket that the light can fit on.
 You may find these available for sale but they are fairly easy to build if you have some basic tools and materials.